w3f/Grant-Milestone-Delivery/deliveries/mobile_dapp_connection-milestone_2.md

 * [iOS IPC transport](https://github.com/tesseract-one/Tesseract.swift)
 * [Substrate protocol support](https://github.com/tesseract-one/Tesseract.rs/tree/master/protocols/substrate)

 All the parts go with the examples.
 The examples are the best starting point to understand how it works.
-The testing guide contains instructions on how to build and run the apps and a detailed explanation of how to work with Tesseract.
+The testing guide contains instructions on building and running the apps and a detailed explanation of how to work with Tesseract.

 **Deliverables**